Franckyi/Wireless-Switch-Control/README.md

 ## Issues and Suggestions

-* If you find any bug, [please open an issue](https://github.com/Franckyi/Wireless-Switch-Control/issues).
+* If you find a bug, [please open an issue](https://github.com/Franckyi/Wireless-Switch-Control/issues).
-* If you have any suggestion, [please also open an issue](https://github.com/Franckyi/Wireless-Switch-Control/issues).
+* If you have a suggestion, [please also open an issue](https://github.com/Franckyi/Wireless-Switch-Control/issues).

 ## License